Ender-Bytes/Project-OldNet/README.md

 Minimalist Approach: Provides a clean and straightforward user experience without unnecessary clutter.

 File Descriptions
-Custom Search Engine For Chrome: Experience the old-school charm of a custom search engine designed for Chrome.
+Revives The Old Google Search Engine In 2024
 Old YouTube from 2009 In Chrome: Relive the classic YouTube experience from 2009 within the Chrome browser.